 - Employees must be a Canadian citizen, permanent resident, or have been granted refugee status;

 - Employees must be 15-29 years of age;

 - The employment period must be between 3-12 months;

 - Must provide eligible work experience;

-- For the majority of programs employees must be a recent graduate of a post-secondary institution (within past 5 years).
+- For the majority of programs, employees must be a recent graduate of a post-secondary institution (within past 5 years).

-Canadian Government Funding for Research and Development
+Ontario Business Grants for Research and Development

-Next Steps for Government Small Business Grants
+Next Steps for Accessing Ontario Small Business Grants

 Small business owners in Ontario can access additional information on how to qualify for federal and provincial government funding programs by downloading our free Funding Checklist.